Why subscribe?

 If you are already an independent media entrepreneur, or about to become one, this newsletter can help you.
 You’ll find out how other media entrepreneurs are creating products and services to attract new audiences.
 You’ll discover new business models for news.
 You’ll learn tactics and strategies for sales and marketing, how to create a community and how to get people to pay for your products.

 My News Biz helps you discover tools and tips for going independent and prospering with your journalism.
 All of the focus is on finding new ways to solve the problems you face when you decide to start a business.
 It’s aimed especially at journalists who need to learn business skills.
-Here is a sample of some of the first entries.
-If you’re already persuaded, you can sign up at this link.

-Subscribe to get full access to the newsletter every week.
 My News Biz will also link you to some of the most relevant articles—in English and Spanish—from my website, Entrepreneurial Journalism.

 About me